Isang Dugo: The Lenten Emergency Medical Volunteers Team of Malibay, Pasay

 Penitents and Medical Voluteers alike fetches water from a vat-full of boied guava leaves concotion to dress and treat wounds against infection, they do not use any manufactured medicine except for this traditional method of cleaning and dressing, taken here in Malibay, Pasay, 3 April, 2026.

-Furthermore, she said that Medical Volunteers are not only tied with the cleaning and dressing of the wounds, but they also cater to diziness, high-blood pressure and other situations that needs emergency Medical Assistance.
-She said in the Emergency Tent there are two nurses and a Medicine student manning the tent.
-Asked wether the Emergency Medical Team have a name she said they had none, but they have a President who is now among the Flagellants.
+More importantly, Catacutan says Medical Volunteers are not only tied with the cleaning and dressing of wounds, but they also cater to dizziness, high-blood pressure and other situations needing emergency medical assistance.
+An Emergency Tent is all geared up with two nurses and a medicine student stationed.

 Detail of gloved hand of a Medical Volunteer pressing the boiled guava leaves concoction antiseptic to the wounded arm of a Penitent, on a Good Friday here in Malibay, Pasay, 3 April 2026.
 This is time-honored legacy for the people of Malibay, Pasay, which during the Lenten Season, the community comes together and solemnly observes Lent as the parent of their parents, of their parents had taught them for over a hundred of years.